thien-do/typed-tailwind/README.md

 ### Is there any performance issue?

-Out of the box, yes.
+Out of the box, maybe, because styling are applied at run-time, on render to be specific.
 However, you can [use it at compile time](#compile-time-usage-with-webpack) to eliminate all of these issues.

 If you can't modify your build config, or if you don't use webpack, it helps a little bit by moving the calls out of the renders.
 The work is still done at run time, but just once at start-up instead of every render.